Read about the main features

 connection, we have guided the ASTER instrument to acquire imagery

-of Earth's glaciers that is optimized (best season and instrument
+of Earth's glaciers in a way that is optimized (best season and instrument

 gain settings) for glacier monitoring.
 We have also put together a